schauhan/DataAnalysis/AB Testing/README.md

 1. **A/B Testing** - Here I form the null and alternate hypothesis.
 In this case I create sampling distributions for the treatment and control pages (new and old web pages respectively).
 I compare the distribution mean with the null hypothesis mean to decide if the alternative hypothesis is definitely better than the null.
 2. **Logistic Regression** - Here I perform simple logistic regression and see how much more the user is likely to convert if he/she is shown the new page.

 I have included a small discussion about the comparison of the above two models.
-In the end I do a final regression analysis to check if the geographical region if the user has any correlation with the conversion rate for the new page.
+In the end I do a final regression analysis to check whether the geographical region of the user has any correlation with the conversion rate for the new page.

 ### HTML file: